airbus-seclab/GEA1_break/README.md

 ## Howto

-You can (and you should) test all the internal algorithms using the (default) `-t` command:
+You can (and you should) test all internal algorithms using the (default) `-t` command:
 ```
 $ ./gea1_break -t